protsack-stephan/wme/example/auth/README.md

 # Wikimedia Enterprise Authentication API example

-Simple piece of code that shows a simple way to login, revoke token and refresh token with WME Authentication API.
+Simple piece of code that shows a really basic way to login, revoke token and refresh token with WME Authentication API.

 ### Getting started: